MANIKUMAR98/UFMarketPlace/Sprint3.md

 - The password change form should appear when requested and validate user input.
 - Errors should be displayed when passwords mismatch or an API failure occurs.
 - The form should close automatically after a successful password change.
+- The user ID deletion functionality should work as expected, providing confirmation prompts and handling errors gracefully.

 ## Edge Cases Considered